-I am a PhD Candidate at the University of Illinois at Urbana-Champaign.
+I am a recent doctoral graduate of the Department of English at the University of Illinois at Urbana-Champaign.
 My dissertation, “Autobiographical Subjects: Disability and Social Identity in Fictional Life Writing,” offers a transhistorical, transnational reading of the novel’s coevolution with life writing genres to illustrate that even as autobiographical discourses empower the social subject, they perpetuate inequality through the exclusion of particular voices.

 I am committed to community engagement and social justice, and I have worked and volunteered for programs that promote educational equity, including the Odyssey Project, Urbana Adult Education, and Upward Bound.
 I have also served as advisor to activist and community-service student groups including Students Demand Action and Golden Z at the University of Illinois.